MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/compute.md

 This pattern is achieved in different ways depending on the compute service you use.
 For example:

-- **Azure App Service and Azure Functions**: Deploy shared App Service plans, which represents the hosting server infrastructure.
+- **Azure App Service and Azure Functions**: Deploy shared App Service plans, which represent the hosting server infrastructure.
 - **Azure Container Apps**: Deploy shared [environments](/azure/container-apps/environment).
 - **Azure Kubernetes Service (AKS)**: Deploy shared pods with a multitenancy-aware application.
 - **Virtual machines**: Deploy a single set of virtual machines for all tenants to use.

 ### Dedicated compute resources per tenant

 You can also consider deploying dedicated compute resources for every tenant.
-This typically comes with a higher cost because you have lower density of tenants to resources.
+Dedicated resources typically come with a higher cost because you have a lower density of tenants to resources.
 However, it mitigates the risk of the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md) by ensuring the compute resources for every tenant are isolated from others.
 It also enables you to deploy distinct configuration for each tenant's resources based on their requirements.

 Depending on the Azure compute services you use, you need to deploy different dedicated resources, such as: